RFA0608/QQS3C/README.md

 On the other hand, "Microsoft SEAL" can control with 20ms sampling time to satisfy 128 lambda bits security.

 Recently modified: 251107-1706 (year month day - hour minute) [KST]

-# ⚠️
-This paper doesn't accurately account for the code.
-Ready to renewally update Readme and technical resources untill 251113

 # Licenses & Acknowledgements